 - Last updated:

-The 50th Anniversary of the Naming of the Sunshine Coast will be officially commemorated on August 1 2017.
+50th Anniversary of the Naming of the Sunshine Coast Guinness World Record Attempt

 The name ‘Sunshine Coast’ was launched in December 1958 at the inaugural dinner of the Sunshine Coast Branch of the Real Estate Institute of Queensland, held at the Hotel Caloundra.
 The Branch had begun a drive to popularise and obtain recognition for the name, to replace the term ‘Near North Coast’, which was not considered distinct enough, and had ‘no significance for southerners.’